 - Repeat twice.
 Make sure you don’t wear slippery shoes or socks while performing this stretch.

 7. Hamstring Stretch

-- Put one foot up on a chair, with both hips and your feet facing forward.
+- Put one foot up on a chair.

-- Then, lean forward on your hips so that you feel a pull on the back of your thighs.
+- Then, lean forward slowly holding the chair so that you feel a pull on the back of your thighs.

 - If the chair is too uncomfortable, try a lower step or something with lesser height.

 Stretches, particularly pregnancy hip stretches are instrumental in helping a woman maintain her health during this tumultuous time.
-Exercise can be good for both, the mother and the child if done correctly.
-So remember to check with the doctor before starting a stretching regime.
+Exercise can be good for both the mother and the baby if done correctly.
+So remember to check with a doctor before starting a stretching regime.